lewislarsen/youtube-channel-notifier/README.md

 3. **Set up your environment:**

    Copy the `.env.example` file to `.env` and configure your database and mail settings.
+The `ALERT_EMAIL` variable is the email alerts will be sent to.

    ```sh
    cp .env.example .env